keptn/tutorials/site/tutorials/keptn-azure-devops.md

 1. Select the template **Empty Job** since we don't need a predefined workflow and create a stage named **test & evaluate**.
     ![select from template](./assets/azure-devops/azure-devops-add-test-stage.png)

-1. We have already incluced all files we need for this tutorial into our repo.
+1. We have already included all files we need for this tutorial into our repo.
 We are going to connect it to our pipeline.
 Click on **Add an Artifact** and select your repo as can be seen in the screenshot.
 Select **keptn-qualitygate** as the project, **keptn-azure-devops** as the source and the **master** as the default branch.
     ![add repo](./assets/azure-devops/azure-devops-add-artifact-repo.png)